jianhua-WANG-ENS/old-homepage/_Research/Research on multi-train dynamic formation control method based on virtual coupling frame.md

 In this project, my work mainly includes the following three parts:

-1. I have participated in the redaction of the project application in the early stage.
+1. <p style="text-align:justify; text-justify:inter-ideograph;"> I have investigated the research of cooperative technologies in the field of urban rail transit and participated in the redaction of the project application in the early stage.</p>
-2. I have designed the multi-train formation tracking control protocols under multiple constraints like switching topologies and time-delays.
+2. <p style="text-align:justify; text-justify:inter-ideograph;">I have designed the multi-train formation tracking control protocols under multiple constraints like switching topologies and time-delays.</p>
-3. I was responsible for constructing a multi-train formation demonstration platform based on Lego EV3.
+3. <p style="text-align:justify; text-justify:inter-ideograph;">I was responsible for constructing a multi-train formation demonstration platform based on Lego EV3 and Optitrack indoor positioning system.</p>

 ## Achievements